 21.1 For safety and familiarization purposes, new 1000 yard shooters may be assisted during the Record string for no more than two matches, with permission from the Range Officer (Range Master or person acting in such capacity within the Range Master stand).

-21.2 For safety and training purposes, new Junior Shooters may be assisted during the Record string for a reasonable number of matches, with permission from the Range Officer.
+21.2 For safety and training purposes, new Junior Shooters and Sub-Junior may be assisted during the Record string for a reasonable number of matches, with permission from the Range Officer.
 Determination of a "reasonable" number of matches will be based on the judgment of the Range Officer.

 21.3 With respect to 21.1 and 21.2, assistance is defined as advice concerning actions of the new shooter that promote safety for spectators, other competitors on the firing line, the coach and the new shooter.
 Coaches may not give advice to new shooters that is designed/intended to aid the new shooter in obtaining a smaller group or a higher score (e.g. providing notification of wind or light changes, encouragement to "shoot now", etc.)

-22.0 Prior to seating the next Relay, everyone must remain behind the "ready line" until given permission to approach the firing line by the Range Officer.
+22.0 Prior to announcing the next Relay, everyone must remain behind the "ready line" until given permission to approach the firing line by the Range Officer.
 The "ready line" is defined as being the first row of cleaning benches about 30 feet from the firing line.
 The purpose of this rule is threefold: It helps the Range Officer to see the extreme ends of the firing line; it reduces shooter distractions; and it is an aid to firing line safety.

 23.0 All 1000 yard shooters will have six minutes to shoot an unlimited number of sighter shots.
 The first 2 minutes are for shooting at clay birds on the back bank; the last 4 minutes are for shooting at sighter targets and will be individually spotted.
 At the end of this allotted time, at the command of the Range Officer, all will begin to fire their ten shots for record with a ten-minute time limit.
 If for any reason a period of more than one minute elapses between the end of the sighters and the potential command to commence firing the record string, an additional sighter shot must be allowed.
 At the command of the Range Officer "to commence fire", the allotted times for sighter shots and the record string, in proper sequence, will begin.